Protective Services & Public Safety job market report cover, Kansas City, MO-KS, 2026-05

 Career Switchers

-Best target: Healthcare, recreation, retail safety, and community-facing roles where customer service and emergency response matter alongside safety skills.[2][7]
+Best target: Dispatcher-adjacent, hospital safety, patient-observation, or recreation and aquatics roles where customer contact and emergency response matter.

 Salary Reality